This is our review of the Virgin Atlantic Reward Mastercard credit card.

 Any other benefits?

-A return upgrade – on either a cash or miles ticket – from Premium to Upper Class, or from Economy Delight/Classic to Premium (requires reward availability in the higher class)
+- A return upgrade – on either a cash or points ticket – from Premium to Upper Class, or from Economy Delight/Classic to Premium (requires reward availability in the higher class)

 There is a little bit of small print:

-The voucher benefits are substantially better now than they were before August 2020.
+These voucher benefits were substantially improved in August 2020.
 You can now upgrade to Upper Class, you can now use the upgrade voucher on either cash or points tickets, and Red (base level) members can now redeem the 2-4-1 voucher in Upper Class.

 If you usually travel on your own, the upgrade voucher is likely to suit you best.
 This can also be used by a couple to upgrade one leg per person on a return cash or reward flight.